-1 Step— Enable the iCal synchronization
+Enable the iCal Synchronization

+Reload the page.
 The new submenu option called Calendars will appear in the Bookings menu section.
-Here you will see the posts of the Custom Post Type, connected to the Booking.
+Here you will see the posts of the Custom Post Type connected to JetBooking.

-2 Step— Create a new Google Calendar
+Create a New Calendar

-Open the Google Calendar app, click the “Add other calendars” button and choose the “Create new calendar” option.
+Open the Google Calendar app, click the “Add other calendars” button, and choose the “Create new calendar” option.